srinumutyala/FizzBuzz/README.md

 # FizzBuzz
-This repo is to demonstrate the FizzBuzz solver using a Chain of Responsibility pattern
+This repo contains is to demonstrate the FizzBuzz solver using a Chain of Responsibility pattern & Factorial number calculator